-Further measures depend on the HBV status of the index patient:
+Further measures depend on the HBsAg status of the index patient:

-- If the index patient is HBsAg negative: further measures in regard to hepatitis B are superfluous (see at end of this section, p.
-327).
-If the exposed person is not vaccinated or vaccination is incomplete, primary immunisation should be started and completed, respectively. - 2.
-If the index patient is HBsAg positive: further measures depend on the vaccination status of the exposed person and are explained below. - 3.
+I. If the index patient is HBsAg negative: further measures in regard to hepatitis B are superfluous.
+If the exposed person is not vaccinated or vaccination is incomplete, primary immunisation should be started and completed, respectively.

+- 2. If the index patient is HBsAg positive: further measures depend on the vaccination status of the exposed person and are explained below. - 3.
 If the HBsAg status of the index patient is unknown: the HBsAg level of the index patient should be determined immediately (within 48 hours).
 Depending on the result of the HBsAg testing intervention should proceed as described in 1 or 2, above.
-If testing is not possible within 48 hours or is simply not possible (e.g., injury due to a hollow needle in a trash bag), the index patient is classified as HBsAg positive, and further measures depend on the vaccination status of the exposed person (see below).
+If testing is not possible within 48 hours or is simply not possible (e.g., injury due to a hollow needle in a trash bag), the index patient is classified as HBsAg positive, and further measures depend on the vaccination status of the exposed person (see #2).